 Tests of details:

-• We have reviewed the Company's Policy in regard to Business Development Expenses
+• We have reviewed the Company's Policy with regard to Business Development Expenses

-• We have verified the expenditure incurred/claimed with relevant supporting for the same.
+• We have verified the expenditure incurred/claimed with relevant supporting and approvals for the same.

 • We have compared provision for business development expenses against the expenditure incurred/ claimed till the date.